 Social sciences programs attract students who like to think critically about the world, to form opinions backed up by scientific research and analysis.
 With their broad understanding of the social and cultural world, social scientists often find employment in public service/government/politics, social work, academia, marketing, and business/management.
 Interested in graduate studies?
 Getting an undergraduate degree in the social sciences also serves as a good starting point for post-graduate studies in law, counseling, market research, and other advanced social fields.

-Vanderbilt University offers 2 Social Sciences, General degree programs.
-It's a large, private not-for-profit, four-year university in a large city.
-In 2023, 304 Social Sciences, General students graduated with students earning 302 Bachelor's degrees, and 2 Master's degrees.
+University of Pennsylvania offers 1 Social Sciences, General degree programs.
+It's a very large, private not-for-profit, four-year university in a large city.

-University of Michigan-Ann Arbor offers 1 Social Sciences, General degree programs.
-It's a very large, public, four-year university in a midsize city.
-In 2023, 7 Social Sciences, General students graduated with students earning 7 Bachelor's degrees.
+University of Southern California offers 1 Social Sciences, General degree programs.
+It's a very large, private not-for-profit, four-year university in a large city.
+In 2024, 33 Social Sciences, General students graduated with students earning 33 Bachelor's degrees.

-University of Maryland-College Park offers 1 Social Sciences, General degree programs.
-It's a very large, public, four-year university in a large suburb.
-In 2023, 23 Social Sciences, General students graduated with students earning 23 Certificates.
+Columbia University in the City of New York offers 3 Social Sciences, General degree programs.
+It's a very large, private not-for-profit, four-year university in a large city.
+In 2024, 42 Social Sciences, General students graduated with students earning 37 Master's degrees, 4 Doctoral degrees, and 1 Certificate.

 |